alpersonalwebsite/react/Redux.md

 They are functions that receive 2 arguments: current state and the action that was dispatched.
 As we said before, they must be pure functions.
 They set the original state and return THEN the previous state or a new one.

 Important: Please, read it carefully...
 Reducers must always return the state.
-We never modify the state directly.
+We never modify (aka, mutate) the state directly.
 We create a new copy of the current state, modify the copy and return the copy (original state remains the same).

 Every time that we talk about **state** in a Reducer, we are referring to the particular piece of state that the "concerned reducer" is responsible for.